Exploring Training and Inference Scaling Laws in Generative Retrieval: Inference Scaling Laws

 To explore this, we focus on n-gram-based generative retrieval as a representative approach.
 N-gram-based methods are particularly suitable for investigating inference scaling because their retrieval process aligns well with the core principles of scaling during inference.
 Specifically, these methods first generate n-grams and then use these n-grams to score and rank documents.
 By increasing the beam size during n-gram generation, we can systematically expand the set of candidate n-grams.
 This increase not only boosts the quantity of n-grams available for scoring but also enhances their diversity and quality, which is likely to improve the final document retrieval performance.

-We use the n-gram-based generative retrieval method described in Section~\ref{sec:n-gram}.
+$\bullet$ \textbf{Implementation details.} We use the n-gram-based generative retrieval method described in Section~\ref{sec:n-gram}.
 And we chose T5-Base and LLaMA-7B as representative models, both are fine-tuned under identical settings on the NQ dataset~\cite{kwiatkowski2019nq}, using the same query-to-n-gram pairs.
 Each model is trained for one epoch to ensure consistency across experiments.

 During inference, we vary the beam size, testing values of \( B = \{1, 5, 10, 20, 50, 100\} \) and record the corresponding inference computation needed.
-Beam size determines the number and search space of candidate n-grams generated per query, which in turn affects the diversity of identifiers used for document retrieval.
+Beam size determines the number and search space of candidate n-grams generated per query, affecting the diversity of identifiers used for document retrieval.
 Increasing the beam size effectively increases the computational cost during inference, as a larger search space requires more floating-point operations (FLOPs) to generate candidate n-grams.
-To ensure comparability, the number of retrieved documents is fixed at 100 for all configurations, and other settings like batch size remain constant.

-To evaluate retrieval performance, we define a metric called Miss Rate (MR), which measures the proportion of relevant documents that are not retrieved within the top \(k\) results.
+$\bullet$ \textbf{Evaluation.} To evaluate retrieval performance, we define a metric called Miss Rate (MR), which measures the proportion of relevant documents that are not retrieved within the top \(k\) results.

 where \(k\) represents the number of retrieved documents considered (e.g., \(k = 5, 20, 100\)).
 MR provides a straightforward and interpretable view of retrieval effectiveness by focusing on the proportion of relevant documents missed.
 By analyzing MR@5, MR@20, and MR@100, we systematically evaluate how varying beam sizes influence retrieval performance across different levels of precision.